dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.3.5 =
+- Fix: The user-confirmation link can no longer resurrect transactions that have been cancelled by an admin.
+Only unconfirmed transactions can now be confirmed via the confirmation link.
+- Add: New option to send a Bcc copy of *all* emails to the admin(s).
+All users with the `manage_wallets` capability are notified if the option is on.

 = 4.3.4 =
 - Fix: On cron job runs, transactions on Bitcoin-like RPC API wallets are now scanned more efficiently.